 The Eskimo Pie – a foil-wrapped ice cream bar covered in chocolate – was invented by Christian Kent Nelson in Iowa USA in 1920.
 He franchised the product and by January 1922 it was being manufactured and sold in Australia.
 What would become Peters Eskimo Pie was launched in Queensland in 1923 and Peters eventually owned the brand name Australia-wide.

 In 1922, Australian newspapers were reporting the success of the American product, claiming that Nelson was receiving over £5000 a week in royalties.
-Eskimo Pie (Australia) Ltd was established in New South Wales to manufacture the new ice cream, while the Newcastle Milk and Delicacy Company (makers of Victor Ice Cream) vigorously promoted its own version of the product in the local press.
+Eskimo Pie (Australia) Ltd was established in New South Wales to manufacture the new ice cream, while the Newcastle Milk and Delicacy Company (makers of Victor Ice Cream) vigorously promoted its own version in the local press.

 Eskimo Pie was introduced to Western Australia in 1929 by the Wattle Ice Cream Company.
 Wattle proclaimed that “The special Anderson Eskimo Pie Machine, which cuts, dips and wraps eighty dozen per hour, makes this delicacy a most hygienic product as it is not touched by hand during the process of manufacture.”